 Diver, whose background includes 10 years on the Architectural Review Commission and Landmarks Preservation Commission, as well as working as a personal assistant to big monied residents, has a unique perspective and amazing stories.
 In fact, her commentary on Henry Flagler includes juicy details you won’t hear in the Flagler Museum!
 You can rent a bike at the Palm Beach Bicycle Trail Shop located in the Royal Poinciana Plaza, the meeting place, or bring your own, as the tour doesn’t include bikes.
 Newest offering is an architecture tour, Strictly Architecture.
 The cost is $35 per person for a bike tour.She also offers a walking tour and gives talks for groups.
 Cost of the driving tours depend on the group size.
 For more information and to book, click here.

 Flagler Museum, the not to be missed attraction, was formerly the winter home of Henry Morrison Flagler, a leading figure in America’s Gilded Age.
-The antique filled, frescoed, sumptuous mansion well worth a visit just in itself, has held over their popular show, “Walk This Way: Historic Footwear from the Stuart Weitzman Collection”.
+The antique filled, frescoed, sumptuous mansion well worth a visit just in itself, has held over their popular show, “Walk This Way: Historic Footwear from the Stuart Weitzman Collection” until January 9.